Akil-A/Teacher-Assistant/README.md

 ## Setup

-1. Make sure you are on HiOA WAN or VPN (required to access database).
+1. Make sure you are on HiOA WAN or VPN (required to access database). *if you don't have access to HiOA network please see [this page](setup-database.md)

 2. Download [test1.war](target/test1.war) save to glassfish\bin\test1.war